ramaureirac/thinkpad-e14-linux/README.md

     # install on ubuntu:
     sudo apt install -y libdrm-amdgpu1 xserver-xorg-video-amdgpu

+Now, when ever you wanna start an application with dedicated graphics, use the following command:

+    # start VLC with AMD RX640
+    DRI_PRIME=1 vlc

+You can also create custom .desktop entries or launch arguments on Steam.

 In case you have the Intel or ATI drivers you can uninstall them by doing: